 - Touhou 12's Extra boss Nue Houjuu is a Master of Illusion youkai who exploits the fear of her true form.
 Her true form is better described as a Japanese teenager with messy crow black hair and strange wings◊.
 She is also known as the energy ball midboss in Stage 4 and 6.

-- It's debatable whether Alex Mercer of Prototype would be considered a true form or preferred form form of this trope.
-He does use his appearance before being infected as a default form, however it's later revealed that he's not actually the "real" Mercer, but The Virus itself after consuming Mercer and assuming his shape and memories.
-So the player-controlled Mercer never really had a original form to begin with; the closest we see is either his black and red tendrils or the brilliant red goop the virus was while inert in its vial.
+- It's debatable whether Alex Mercer of [PROTOTYPE] would be considered to have either a true form or preferred form to fit this trope.
+He does use his appearance before being infected as a default form, this form being the one he assumes whenever the player deactivates all disguises and powers.
+However, it's later revealed that he's not actually the "real" Mercer, but the Virus itself after consuming Mercer and assuming his shape and memories.
+So in that regard the player-controlled Mercer never really had a real original form to begin with; the closest we see would technically be either his black and red tendrils or the brilliant red goop the virus was while inert in its vial.
+His successor in [PROTOTYPE 2], James Heller does use his a true form, however.

 - Myan's real form in Cat Nine is well, a cat.
 Since her collar's the one who allows her to transform, she'll revert back to a cat if it gets taken off.